kritsapdev/basic-sentiment-analysis-web-app/README.md

-# basic-sentiment-analysis-web-app
-sentiment analysis web app
+# Basic sentiment analysis web app

-Overview
+<h2>Overview</h2>
-<h2>This project is a web-based Sentiment Analysis application designed to analyze and determine the sentiment of user-provided text.
-Built with Flask, NLTK, and Bootstrap, the application is deployed in a serverless environment using Google Cloud Run, ensuring scalability and cost-effectiveness.</h2>
+This project is a web-based Sentiment Analysis application designed to analyze and determine the sentiment of user-provided text.
+Built with Flask, NLTK, and Bootstrap, the application is deployed in a serverless environment using Google Cloud Run, ensuring scalability and cost-effectiveness.

 <h2>Features</h2>
 Real-time Sentiment Analysis: Quickly analyze the sentiment of any text input (Positive, Negative, Neutral).<br>